Echo360 (EchoVideo): Student Guide

 How do I View or Participate in Discussion in the Embedded Player

-Click the Discussion link, you can participate in discussion related to the lecture topic or ask a question publicly or anonymously.
-View article: View or Participate in Discussion in the Embedded Player
+Click the Discussion link (bottom-left of the player) if enabled by your instructor.
+This opens the Discussion panel, in a new browser tab, you can participate in discussion related to the lecture topic or ask a question publicly or anonymously.

-Accessing Echo360 (Canvas course navigation)
+Accessing EchoVideo (Canvas course navigation)

 Understanding the Media Icons on the Class list page

-Navigating the Course
+Navigating the Course (Classes List Page)

 EchoVideo: Overview: Student Class List

 No icon: Displays class name, your instructor has not made content available.
 Important Note: If you open a class title with no media icon, you will receive the message, "Looks like no content has been added to this class yet."
-This is normal because your instructor has not made it available for your to access.
+This is normal because your instructor has not made it available for you to access.

 EchoVideo: Virtual Classroom Provides Tools to Learn More Effectively and Efficiently